 Currently, China has detained at least 1 million Uyghurs, ethnic Kazakhs and members of other Muslim minority groups in internment camps.

 China claims that the internment camps are for “re-education” and are only for “anti-terrorism and de-extremification work”; however, reports from survivors of the camps show that this is false.

 The purported “counter extremism” rationale is merely a pretext to abuse Muslims and members of ethnic minority groups who are practicing their faith or adhering to their cultural traditions.

-Recently, countries have been criticizing China for its treatment of Uighurs and other Muslim minority groups.
-Turkey’s Ministry of Foreign Affairs called it a violation of “the fundamental human rights of Uighur Turks and other Muslim communities in the Xinjiang Uighur Autonomous Region.”
+Recently, countries have been criticizing China for its treatment of Uyghurs and other Muslim minority groups.
+Turkey’s Ministry of Foreign Affairs called it a violation of “the fundamental human rights of Uyghur Turks and other Muslim communities in the Xinjiang Uyghur Autonomous Region.”

 “Uyghurs are held against their will in so-called re-education camps, where they’re forced to endure severe political indoctrination and other awful abuses,” U.S. Secretary of State Mike Pompeo said at the 13th annual Values Voter Summit.
 “Their religious beliefs are decimated.”